Geocode with StreetMap Premium locators in ArcGIS Pro

 2. In the Catalog pane, under Servers, right-click your server connection, click Publish, and click Geocode Service.
 On the Publish Geocode Service dialog box, enter the service details and finish publishing the locator.

 For details about publishing and using the locators in ArcGIS Enterprise, see the Share a locator and Introduction to finding places on a map topics in the ArcGIS Pro help.
-To restrict use of a geocoding service to specific users in your organization, create a group in your Enterprise portal.
+To restrict use of a geocoding service to specific users in your organization, create a group in your ArcGIS Enterprise portal.
 Then, publish a geocoding service and share the service with only that group.
 Invite the designated users to the group.

 For details about optimizing performance for geocoding services published from the locators in ArcGIS Enterprise, see the ArcGIS StreetMap Premium help.